FranklinWaller/Hipstagram/README.md

-Hipstogram
+Hipstagram
 ==========

-Turn yourself into an hipster with hipstogram
+Turn yourself into an hipster with hipstagram